JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/language_and_filetype.md

 Run the plugin by using the Gradle [runIde task](gradle_prerequisites.md#running-a-simple-gradle-based-intellij-platform-plugin).

-Create an empty file with the extension `*.simple`, and IntelliJ IDEA automatically associates it with our language.
+Create an empty file with the extension <path>.simple</path>, and IntelliJ IDEA automatically associates it with our language.
-Note the appearance of the Simple Language file icon next to the `test.simple` file in the **Project Tool Window**, and the editor tab for the file.
+Note the appearance of the Simple Language file icon next to the <path>test.simple</path> file in the **Project Tool Window**, and the editor tab for the file.

 ![File Type Factory](file_type_factory.png){width="800"}